-[0021] An alternative apparatus in accordance with a preferred embodiment of this invention is provided for managing the processing of a plurality of jobs in a multifunctional printing system in which at least one first job is inputted for processing at one or more job services.
-The apparatus includes a controller with a job contention manager (JCM) for prioritizing the printing system's basic processing resources to allow a high priority job to gain substantially immediate access to a shared resource.
-The apparatus comprises: a database which is associated with the JCM.
-The database includes a plurality of capability resources for carrying out the one or more jobs and a plurality of basic resources of the printing system, with each capability resource containing a list of the basic job resources it needs to carry out its capability and each basic resource containing a list of the capability resources that depend upon it.
+[0024] An alternative apparatus in accordance with a preferred embodiment of this invention is provided for managing the processing of a plurality of jobs in a multifunctional printing system to efficiently transition resources from a lower priority sub-job to a higher priority sub-job, in which at least one job is inputted for processing at one or more job services.
+The apparatus includes a controller with a job contention manager (JCM) for prioritizing the printing system's basic processing resources.

+[0025] The apparatus includes: a database which is associated with the JCM.
+The database includes a plurality of capability job resources for carrying out the one or more job services and a plurality of basic job resources of the printing system, with each capability job resource containing a list of the basic job resources it needs to carry out its capability and each basic job resource containing a list of the capability job resources that depend upon it.
 The database includes a sub-job queue for each capability resource and each basic resource.
-Signal means are provided, for permitting each respective job service, at a desired time, to signal the JCM to add a sub-job of the respective first job, with the signal for each of the sub-jobs including information about the respective job and its priority.